metrorailings/OwlBlog/content/posts/week-14-insights.md

 ## Broncos @ Panthers

 Panthers defense playing with very little discipline, gifting two first downs to Denver on unnecessary penalties on a drive that led to a touchdown.

+The deep ball seems to work all too well against this Carolina secondary.
+I don't get it.
+Do they not understand the Broncos love throwing the ball deep?